davido200/A-B-Testing/ReadMe.md

-This is an 'Suggested Solution' analysis of the [Fast Food Marketing Campaign A/B Test](https://www.kaggle.com/datasets/chebotinaa/fast-food-marketing-campaign-ab-test).
+This is an analysis of the [Fast Food Marketing Campaign A/B Test](https://www.kaggle.com/datasets/chebotinaa/fast-food-marketing-campaign-ab-test).
 The dataset concerns a fast food chain that wanted to introduce a new item to its menus.
 To decide on which promotional campaign to run, the chain ran an experiment.

 <br>